MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 </details>

 ### 4. Change the URL of the knowledge article to view it in the support portal

-<details><summary>Follow the steps below to change the URL of the knowledge article.</summary><br>
+<details><summary>(Click to expand) Follow the steps to change the URL of the knowledge article.</summary><br>

 ServiceNow Knowledge connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
 It opens the knowledge article in the backend system view.
-If you prefer redirecting the article to a different URL, follow the instructions below.
+If you prefer redirecting the article to a different URL, follow these instructions.
 1. Edit your result type
 In customization tab in *Search & Intelligence* section of Microsoft 365 admin center, navigate to edit the result type configured for your ServiceNow Knowledge connection.
 ![Editing Result Type](media/servicenow-knowledge-connector/edit-result-type.png)